rfinnie/dsari/README.md

 dsari requires Python 3.4 or later, and will run on Unix-based platforms.
 It may use the following non-core packages:

+  - [`PyYAML`](https://pypi.org/project/PyYAML/), for using YAML files as configuration files, triggers, etc
   - [`croniter`](https://pypi.python.org/pypi/croniter), for parsing cron-style schedule definitions
   - [`python-dateutil`](https://pypi.python.org/pypi/python-dateutil), for parsing iCalendar RRULE-style schedule definitions
   - [`Jinja2`](https://pypi.python.org/pypi/Jinja2), for rendering HTML reports